passcod/in-the-pale-darkness-of-dawn/naema/002-jeira.md

 "How about a honeymoon, hmm?"

 They pull her down and brush their lips against hers.
-Jeira holds them closer and kisses them deeply, before turning back to the speeder, expecting a playfully frustrated groan.
+Jeira holds them closer and kisses them deeply, before breaking away and turning back to the speeder, expecting a playfully frustrated groan.

 "Let's get back home first, dear." she smiled, taking her place and turning to face Beca, who is already stepping forward.